antithesishq/antithesis-sdk-java/README.md

 # Antithesis SDK for Java

+## NOTE: This SDK is still under development & is not yet supported

 ### Build
 This has been successfully built on Linux using `gradle 8.7`, `groovy 3.0.11` and `openjdk8 8u362-ga`.